teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * A stream whose __Identifier__ field is not known to the reader.
 * A state machine whose __Kind__ is not known to the reader.
 * A table whose kind is not specified in this specification.
-* A set bit in a table row's __Flags__ column that is not specified in this specification.

 [ecma]: https://www.ecma-international.org/publications-and-standards/standards/ecma-335/
 [rfc2119]: https://www.rfc-editor.org/rfc/rfc2119